bencodezen/bencodezen/src/blog/github-contribution-graph-legend.md

 </ul>

 ::: warning Note
-I have not been able to confirm what color 13 commits looks like yet.
+I have not been able to confirm what color the 13 commit square has yet.
 :::

 ## Final Thoughts